piwonskp/glance/README.md

 Add this configuration to your Waybar `config.json` file and restart Waybar to enable Glance integration.

-After adding this configuration, restart Waybar to apply the changes.

 ## FAQ

 ### Do Not Disturb Mode